StevenSterzik/working-agreement/backlog-management/refinement/readme.md

 - Refine presented stories
 - Estimate the **effort** required for the presented stories in the backlog.
 - Identify any impediments to stories which are being refined
+- Stories that are too large are sliced into smaller stories

 ## Participation